hashicorp/nomad/website/source/api/operator.html.md

 - `id` `(string: <optional>)` - Specifies the server to remove as `id`.
 This cannot be provided along with the `address` parameter.

-- `stale` - Specifies if the cluster should respond without an active leader.
-  This is specified as a querystring parameter.

 ### Sample Request

 ```text